ANNOUNCING: Cinderella the Broadway Musical

 KingsWay School’s behavior statements establish an expectation for behavior in teaching and non-teaching spaces.
 Agreed school-wide behavior expectations ensure everyone knows and understands what makes our environment safe and secure for all people.
 Clarity and consistency of expectations encourage everyone to reflect and monitor their thoughts and actions.
 Faith-centered expectations reinforce our core values and supports biblical principles of training and growing in righteousness.
 Our expectations of behavior inform responses and actions and provide a consistent, positive message about the way we do things at KingsWay.

-There are four essential behaviors all people are expected to live out at KingsWay School.
+There are five essential behaviors all people are expected to live out at KingsWay School.

 “Get wisdom!
 Get understanding!
 Do not forget” (Proverbs 4:5)